matestack/matestack-ui-core/README.md

 ### Basemate Page

 #### Basic Page Setup
-Scenario: You want to use a Basemate Page instead of a classic Rails view as a response for your controller action.
+Scenario: You want to use a basemate Page instead of a classic Rails view as a response for a controller action.
+This is what your setup looks like:
-Your setup would be:

 Your routes: